lopatar/temp-mail/README.md

 # Cron jobs

-You should setup a cron job that invokes the app/cron/sys_accounts.php file using the PHP interpreter.
+You should set up a cron job that invokes the app/cron/sys_accounts.php file using the PHP interpreter.

 Such as:
 ```